giuthas-speech-research-tools/cast/README.markdown

 - cast.py is or rather will be the commandline interface for CAST.
 - .gitignore tells git which directories and files to ignore.
 - local_files/ is not included in the distribution, but it is ignored by git.
 If you are working on CAST with git, this is the place to put your local test files and generated results to keep git from seeing them.
+- cast_stable_conda_env.yaml is the specification for the conda/python virtual environment in which CAST runs.
+Probably easiest to build with mamba rather than conda.